jronallo/jronallo.github.com/source/_posts/2012-02-08-code4lib-2012-lightning-talk-that-wasnt.markdown

 published: true
 ---

-## Digital Collections, Crawling, and Aggregating
+## Digital Collections, Crawling, and Aggregating Content

 Lightning talks filled up fast this year at Code4Lib before I had a chance to sign up, which is probably for the best since I had already had the opportunity to give a [full length talk](/blog/code4lib-presentation-on-html5-microdata-and-schema-dot-org-slides/).
 Here is the lightning talk that I had prepared with each slide being followed by my draft speaker notes.